Sendio: Technology

 Sendio's E-mail Security Platform, (formerly named I.C.E.
 Box) is an appliance solution which eliminates spam and viruses.
 The E-mail Security Platform (ESP) uses a verification model with first-time, unsolicited senders and scans for viruses and phishing in both directions.
 Outbound message recipients are added to the user's personal accept contact list.
 Once authenticated, all subsequent messages from that sender are assured of reaching the recipient's inbox.

-ESP combines Silverlisting, a technology which includes a set of low-level SMTP tests to determine the legitimacy of the sending e-mail server, and Sender Address Verification, which verifies the authenticity of first-time, unsolicited senders, and introduces a human element into the process.
+ESP combines Silverlisting, a technology which includes a set of low-level simple mail transfer protocol (SMTP) tests to determine the legitimacy of the sending e-mail server, and Sender Address Verification, which verifies the authenticity of first-time, unsolicited senders, and introduces a human element into the process.
 This combination of Silverlisting and SAV prevents 100% of spam.

 ESP employs a verification model similar to the one embraced by millions of social networking users, such as Facebook and LinkedIn, and the “buddy” list model used by leading instant messaging providers such as Skype, Yahoo!, Google and AOL.